javiereguiluz/easybook/doc/easybook-doc-en/Contents/chapter2.md

             - { element: chapter, number: 1, content: chapter1.md }
             - { element: chapter, number: 2, content: chapter2.md }

-The most important option of each content is `element`, which defines its content type. **easybook** currently supports nineteen content types (the following definitions are [copied from Wikipedia](http://en.wikipedia.org/wiki/Book_design)):
+The most important option of each content is `element`, which defines its content type. **easybook** currently supports 21 content types (the following definitions are [copied from Wikipedia](http://en.wikipedia.org/wiki/Book_design)):

   * `acknowledgement`, often part of the preface, rather than a separate section in its own right.
 It acknowledges those who contributed to the creation of the book.
   * `afterword`, a piece of writing describing a time well after the time frame of the main story of the book.